HelioML/HelioML/_chapters/01/1/example_fitting_time_series.md

   url: chapters/01/whys_and_whats
   title: 'Whys And Whats'
 nextchapter:
-  url: chapters/01/2/chapter_intros
+  url: chapters/01/2/whats_in_this_book
-  title: 'Chapter Intros'
+  title: 'What's In This Book?'
 redirect_from:
   - 'chapters/01/1/example-fitting-time-series'
 ---